 The major is available to students who:

-- If a transfer student, attain a GPA of at least 2.75 in the last 90 quarter units of coursework.
+• If a transfer student, attain a GPA of at least 2.67 in all undergraduate coursework.

-- Meet with an Urban Learning program advisor and complete a program application
+• Meet with an Urban Learning program adviser and complete a program application

-- Demonstrate suitable aptitude for teaching in public schools
+• Demonstrate suitable aptitude and disposition for teaching in public schools

 Students are expected to satisfy all the requirements established by the Charter College of Education and the California Commission on Teacher Credentialing for admission into the credential option of choice during the first two quarters in a cohort.